My name is Kinga, and this is my permaculture blog.

 I strongly believe that permaculture and feminism need to go hand in hand in order to achieve a sustainable livelihood for all creatures of Earth.

 Nature and women are exploited in very similar ways and by very similar means.
 (Listen to this presentation to learn more about ecofeminism.)

-Working for harmony by applying permaculture principles to both our environmental and social activities, is one of the major aims of my life.
+Working towards increased harmony of Humankind, by applying permaculture principles to both our environmental and social activities, is one of the major aims of my life.